EnterpriseDB/edb-postgres-for-kubernetes-charts/README.md

 ### Deployment PG4K-PGD using local chart

-To deploy PG4K-PGD alone with PG4K LTS subchart together, use the following.
-To skip PG4K install `--set edb-postgres-for-kubernetes-lts.enabled=false`
+Navigate to the charts directory of local chart or source code, To deploy PG4K-PGD with all dependencies together

 ```console
 helm upgrade --install edb-pg4k-pgd \